Injured on the Job? Our Worker’s Compensation Lawyers Can Help!

-Klezmer Maudlin, PC, does not charge an upfront fee for our services.
-Under the Indiana Workers’ Compensation Act, attorney fees are limited to $200, plus 20 percent of the first $50,000 recovered, and 15 percent of any remaining balance.
-With limited exceptions, we also will collect our out-of-pocket expenses from the money you recover and not from you.
+Klezmer Maudlin, PC does not charge an upfront fee for our services.
+Under the Indiana Worker’s Compensation Act, attorney fees are limited to $200, plus 20 percent of the first $50,000 recovered, and 15 percent of any remaining balance.
+With limited exceptions, we also will collect our out-of-pocket expenses from the money you recover (not directly from you).

 Workers Comp Related Injuries